Still Too Many Banks?

 This comes from Paul Davies writing in the Wall Street Journal: "Why Failure Would Be A Virtue in Banking."

-Note that Mr. Davies is speaking Europe as well as the United States.
+Note that Mr. Davies is speaking of Europe as well as the United States.

 It isn't just about high capital requirements, low interest rates or poor investment activity.
 It is also about overcapacity."